dotdash32/IITC/Tool_Setup/Tool_setup_proceedure.md

 	- If tool cannot reach X0 Y0, use an offset guide to find the “theoretical limits”.
 Soft endstops should still respect the physical limits of your machine.

-4. Set this same Position as XY Probe offset in `M851`
+	- Set this same Position as XY Probe offset in `M851` if using Marlin 2.0.8.0 or lower

-	- this doesn't need to do be done in Marlin 2.0.8.1+!!

-5. Ensure the machine now homes Z in proper location
+4. Ensure the machine now homes Z in proper location

 	- If `Z_SAFE_HOMING` is enabled, should be in true center of bed

-6. Check that the Soft Limits are correct with `M211`
+5. Check that the Soft Limits are correct with `M211`

 	- Also good to jog to limits and make sure you cannot over travel!